jossnock/moving_circle/README.md

 - Randomises circle colours when it bounces, with the 4 different colours within an interval of RGB values (i.e. they don't contrast with eachother too much)

-- Starting angle of movement can be altered
+- Starting angle of movement (in radians) can be altered

 - Circle acceleration can be altered